-Fees and Tuition Fees and tuition are established annually by the Trustees of Indiana University.

-Books and Supplies Books and supplies are determined by the program.

-Uniforms During clinical/fieldwork experiences, students must adhere to the dress code requirements of the program and training site.
-Students are responsible for providing their own uniforms.

-Transportation Students are responsible for travel and lodging costs associated with clinical/fieldwork experiences.
+- Fees and Tuition Fees and tuition are established annually by the Trustees of Indiana University. - Books and Supplies Books and supplies are determined by the program. - Uniforms During clinical/fieldwork experiences, students must adhere to the dress code requirements of the program and training site.
+Students are responsible for providing their own uniforms. - Transportation Students are responsible for travel and lodging costs associated with clinical/fieldwork experiences. - Additional Costs Upon admission, students are made aware or certain entry requirements including, but not limited to a background check, drug screen, health screen, required immunizations, and the need to show proof of health insurance.

-While tuition, fees, and other related expenses change each year, the estimated annual cost (resident rate) associated with matriculating in one of the undergraduate programs in the School of Medicine for the 2011-2012 academic year are available on the school's website.
+While tuition, fees, and other related expenses change each year, the estimated annual cost (resident rate)

+associated with matriculating in one of the undergraduate programs in the IUSM are available on the school's website.
 Non-resident students pay a significantly higher rate.
 This estimate does not include living costs.
-Contact the program of interest for a current cost sheet.